Our School App Stay connected on the go...

 To support my son/daughter in the Sixth Form I will:

-- Ensure that attendance to school remains above 95%, inclusive of tutor time and assemblies
+- Ensure that attendance to school remains above 95%, inclusive of all lessons including enrichment and PE, tutor time, assemblies and Silent Study sessions

 - Advise the KS5 Learning Manager of any appointments for my son/daughter during the school day